fgrehm/ventriloquist/README.md

 * Multi purpose, "zero-conf" development environments that fits into a gist.
 * Production parity for those that have no control of their production machines, like if you are deploying to Heroku or another PaaS.
-* Be the easiest tool for building other tools development environments.
+* Be the easiest tool for building other tools development environments, for prototyping and also to give a head start to those introducing Vagrant / Docker to legacy projects.
-* Be a learning playground for hackers, making it easy to learn new programming languages / tools.